khasij3/nav_marker/README.md

 ## Features

-- Define dynamic markers with navigator widget
+- Define dynamic markers with the `NavigationOverlay` via the `MapOrNavMarkerLayer`
-- Display a navigator directs user towards the marker position.
+- Display a navigator that directs users towards the marker position.
 - Customize the appearance of the navigator to match the marker.

 ## Getting started